liangyaopei/structmap/README.md

 2. a filed in struct can customize its to map method.
 To note that the customized method should have `(string,interface{})` as output, with the `string` as key in map and `interface{}` as value in map.

-Also, it skips unexported filed and nil pointer.
+Also, it skips unexported filed , nil pointer and field without tag.

 ## Tags